Skip to main content

 A high-rise bed frame in a studio apartment changes the whole layout.
 It opens a significant amount of floor space.
 Space otherwise occupied by a bed frame is now available for extra storage, a workspace, or seating and lounging.

-Choosing the Perfect Loft Bed
+How Do You Choose the Perfect Loft Bed for Your Home?

 Sitting on Foot of Queen Loft - 800x445